-If you're not sure what kind of Keurig you have and whether or not it has a water reservoir or auto off timer, I recommend checking out my article What Keurig Model You Have with Pictures
+If you’re not sure what kind of Keurig you have and whether or not it has a water reservoir or auto off timer, I recommend checking out another one of my articles: What Keurig Model You Have with Picture

 The Keurig Needs to Be Descaled

 A slightly more time-consuming method, but one that might be necessary to fix the problem, is “descaling” or cleaning your Keurig.
 Descaling will clean out any mineral deposits or debris that have built up inside of the Keurig that may be causing it to shut off during brewing.

 There are tons of tutorials online that will show you how to descale your Keurig, but you can learn from Keurig themselves on their website here.

 And you can find descaling solution, (the stuff you pour into the machine to clean it out) on Amazon here.